What Is a Terrarium False Bottom? (And Do You Need One?)

 Finally, you can also use an egg crate – or some other strong grid-like layer – that can lift the contents of your terrarium away from the bottom of the container.

-Be careful not to make this layer too big.
-You want to create a place for water to pool when it needs to, but you don’t actually want a tonne of water sitting there.
-Otherwise, something unwanted might develop in the stagnated water.
+Sure, you want to create a place for water to pool when needed, but you don’t want a ton of water sitting there.
+Stagnant water never leads to good things.

 2. Activated Carbon (The Purifier)

-You can buy activated charcoal in several forms, including fine powders and larger chunks – see it on Etsy.
+You can buy activated charcoal in several forms, including fine powders and larger chunks.
+Though the latter is arguably better for drainage layers.

 3. Mesh/Screen or Fibrous Layer (The Substrate Barrier)

-The final part of the puzzle is a barrier that works to guarantee separation from the substrate layer.
+The final part of the puzzle is a barrier that guarantees separation from the substrate layer.

-After all, you don’t want any soil/substrate falling in between the cracks and clogging up your reservoir.
-Your drainage layer can only work if it’s kept clean and ready to receive water.
+After all, you don’t want any soil/substrate falling between the cracks and clogging up your reservoir.
+This can only work if it’s clean and ready to receive water.

 There are generally two approaches to this problem.

-2. The artificial approach uses a thin mesh or screen.
-There’s a variety of potential materials you can use here, but arguably the easiest and most effective approach is through a fiberglass screen like this one (just don’t choose a metal one that can rust).
+• The artificial approach uses a thin mesh or screen.
+You can use various potential materials here, but arguably, the easiest and most effective approach is a fiberglass screen like this one (just don’t choose a metal one that can rust).

 Whereas a sphagnum moss layer is natural but needs to be much thicker to perform the same function.
 Plus, adding such a thick layer of absorbent material can significantly alter the flow of water through a terrarium.